Electricity Prices Switzerland 2026: Tariffs & ElCom Data

 In Switzerland, electricity customers fall into two categories:

-Basic supply (mandatory for less than 100'000 kWh/year)
+Basic supply (mandatory for under 100'000 kWh/year)

 - All households